Guide to Database DevOps

 This happens when a development organization is frustrated by what they see as a lack of responsiveness from operations.
 While it seems like a quick fix, it increases the risk to production systems as more access points are introduced.
 Increased risk in production leads to more unplanned work for operations.
 More work means decreasing operations’ ability to support development.

-“DevOps doesn’t mean throwing all process out of the window and putting live environments at risk,” writes Beal.
+“DevOps doesn’t mean throwing all process out of the window and putting live environments at risk,” writes Helen Beal.
 “It’s by no means mutually exclusive with methodologies like ITIL but it is about individuals collaborating better to achieve a shared desired outcome.”
 To foster that collaboration, Beal recommends that operations involve development in “the definition of your change control processes and set up of any systems.”
 Work to establish some SLAs together as a team.

-Problem #3 – Lack of Retrospective Failure Analysis
+Problem #3 – Lack of retrospective failure analysis

-“Something is wrong… whose fault is it?”DevOps, like Agile, is about removing blame and focusing on developing solutions as a team.
+“Something is wrong… whose fault is it?”
+DevOps, like Agile, is about removing blame and focusing on developing solutions as a team.
 “That means no finger-pointing and no swearing at each other,” writes Beal.
 Two areas where DevOps can help is in:

 1. Setting up and running blameless retrospectives